-Aside from getting hundreds of millions of people to spend their hard-earned money on a new iPhone each year, there’s one thing Apple does incredibly well: make those same high-quality, cutting-edge smartphones that keep people coming back for more.
-It’s that quality, along with Apple’s ongoing support for and access to software updates for older iPhone models, that adds up to consistently superior resale values compared to competitors.
+Aside from getting hundreds of millions of consumers to spend their money on a new iPhone model each passing year, there’s one thing Apple does incredibly well – making high-quality, cutting-edge smartphones with features that keep consumers coming back for more.
+For those that own it, this includes quite a bit of iPhone XS worth.

-In fact, though iPhones tend to lose about 43% of their value in the first six months, that doesn’t come anywhere close to brands like LG and Huawei which depreciate around 56% and 74% on average annually, respectively.
+In fact, though iPhones tend to lose about 43% of their value in the first six months, that doesn’t come anywhere close to brands like LG and Huawei, which depreciate around 56% and 74% on average annually, respectively.
 In short, if you plan on trading in and trading up in the future, there’s no better smartphone option than the iPhone.

-Since you’re interested in how much your iPhone XS or XS Max is worth, we can only guess that you’re thinking of trading it in in the near future (like when the new iPhone 12 drops, perhaps?).
-Fortunately for you, the iPhone XS and XS Max both keep up with Apple’s track record of high resale values.
+Since you’re interested in figuring out your iPhone XS worth, we can only guess that you’re thinking of trading it in in the near future (an iPhone 13, perhaps, or a newer model down the road).
+Fortunately for you, both of these models keep up with Apple’s track record of respectable resale values.

 |•||Condition – Does your phone have any dings or abrasions?
 Or worse yet: functional damage?
 They’ll all cost you.
 Even scratches can decrease your trade-in by an average of 23%).|

 |•||Carrier – Is your iPhone XS locked to a specific carrier (relax, Verizon customers: all Verizon phones are automatically unlocked 60 days after purchase)?
 If so, your resale value could decrease to 24-51% depending on your wireless provider.|

 |•||Payment – Accepting store credit could net you more than getting cash.|

 |•||Storage size – 64GB, 256GB, 512GB—the bigger, the better.|